qihaiyan/msh/README.md

 4. Redo Flag, used to define if this menu can be executed repeatly.
 5. Depend Menu Id, current menu is ready only if the depended menu has succeed .

-The fun101, fun102 ... is the funtion name we defined in msh.fun,
+The fun101, fun102 ... is the function name we defined in msh.fun,
 when we choose a menu id, the correspond function will be called.
 # msh.fun
-msh.fun is just a shell file, we can define funtions refered in msh.etc .
+msh.fun is just a shell file, we can define functions refered in msh.etc .
 ``` bash
 banner(){
 	echo "            TOP-MENU"